iterative/dvc.org/content/docs/studio/user-guide/model-registry/add-a-model.md

 # Add a model

-You can add (register) models from any ML project to the model registry.
-To add a model to your model registry, Iterative Studio creates an annotation for it in a special file `artifacts.yaml` in your Git repository.
+You can add models from any ML project to the model registry.
+To add a model to your model registry, Iterative Studio creates an annotation for it in an `artifacts.yaml` file in your Git repository.
 If you are using the GTO command line tool, you can also add models from the [CLI][gto].
 To add models using Iterative Studio, watch this tutorial video or read on below: